dhanvanth342/dhanvanth342.github.io/README.md

 *Aug 2022 - Aug 2023*
 - Performed statistical analysis and trend identification on stock prices using Excel functions.
 - Created an interactive Power BI dashboard, reducing report generation time by 25%.
-- Conducted multimodal analysis on memes, achieving 89% accuracy in emotion recognition using OCR and deep learning within TensorFlow.
+-	Conducted multimodal analysis on memes, achieving 89% accuracy in emotion recognition by integrating OCR for text extraction and deep learning for image analysis within a TensorFlow environment.
-- Led research on facial emotion recognition, achieving an 82.73% classification accuracy for complex emotions in classroom settings.
+-	Led research on facial emotion recognition for classroom settings, improving real-time student engagement monitoring with advanced computer vision techniques and achieving 82.73% classification accuracy for complex emotions such as boredom and frustration using TensorFlow/Keras

-### Summer Intern
+### Data Analyst Intern
 **National University of Singapore, Changi, Singapore**
 *Jun 2022 – Jan 2023*
 - Developed a Healthcare Management System with Python and SQL, enhancing data processing efficiency by 25%.